Japan Automotive Hall of Fame: 2008

 Born in 1929, Miyasu joined the Marubeni trading company in 1946, before establishing her own shop five years later.
-In 1967, she set up a business that brought computer technology into the automotive world to enhance safety, and has since received many awards for her work.
+In 1967, she set up a business that brought computer technology into the automotive world to enhance safety and has since received many awards for her work.

 Yearly Awards

-In addition to the induction of individuals who have made significant contributions in the automotive field, JAHFA introduced annual awards for the best domestic car, import car, design, technology, and historic car.
-To date, the following vehicles and designs have been singled out for recognition:
+In addition to the induction of individuals who have made significant contributions in the automotive field, JAHFA introduced annual awards for the best domestic car, import car, design, technology and historic car.
+To this date, the following vehicles and designs have been singled out for recognition: